maehr/diskriminierungsfreie-metadaten/README.md

 ## Roadmap

 This handbook is a living document and will be updated regularly.
-We plan on releasing a citable version of the handbook later this year.
+The discussion of the handbook is open to everyone and we welcome feedback and suggestions for improvement on [GitHub Discussions](https://github.com/maehr/diskriminierungsfreie-metadaten/discussions).

 ## Contributing